 My life has been busy the last couple of months; what with moving, starting a new job, and working hard not to get overwhelmed by it all.
-For a person firmly “on the spectrum”, this many life changes should send me spinning.
+As an Autistic (I use Identity first language as most Autistics do), this many life changes should send me spinning.

 It isn’t as if I don’t have moments of mind-bending spirals that leave me shaking with anxiety.
 Something seems to have changed.
 For the first time in years, I feel like the mistakes I’m making as a teacher are small in comparison to the ways I’m succeeding.
 Rather than taking responsibility for things in my student’s lives or educational history that are beyond my ability to control, I’m learning to focus on those things my actions might be able to effect.

 My goal as an educator is to set high, but achievable, expectations.
 When they fail to meet my expectations, I have to ask myself a series of questions:

 - Are the students who are on time and present in school every day the ones who are struggling?